1938 South Carolina gubernatorial election: Candidates

+Results

 General election

-The general election was held on November 8, 1938 and Burnet Rhett Maybank was elected the next governor of South Carolina against token Republican candidate Joseph Augustis Tolbert.
+The general election was held on November 8, 1938, and Burnet Rhett Maybank was elected the next governor of South Carolina against token Republican candidate Joseph Augustis Tolbert.
 Being a non-presidential election and few contested races, turnout was much lower than the Democratic primary election.
 The presence of even a token opposition candidate was unusual for South Carolina at the time.